unjs/mongoz/README.md

 # 🥭 mongoz

-> Ad hoc MongoDB server for Node.js
+> Zero Config MongoDB Server for Node.js

 ## Why?

 [MongoDB](https://www.mongodb.com) is fantastic but setup for small projects can be lots of trouble.

-This little package does everything necessary to download and start a fresh mongo server!
+This little package does everything necessary to download and start a fresh MongoDB server!

 ## Usage

 **Note:** You need to have [Node.js](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/cli/v7/commands/npm) already installed!

 **Note:** Make sure there is not already a local mongodb server listening on default port (`2701`).
-If you do, either stop it or use `PORT` environment variable to change the port.
+If you do, either stop it or use `MONGO_PORT` environment variable to change the port.

 ### Standalone Server

-Let's start a fresh mongoz shall we?
+Let's start a fresh db shall we?

 ```sh
 npx mongoz